 In my experience, there’s no difference—or a very negligible difference—between a top-of-funnel inbound lead and a cold outbound lead when they both match your buyer personas.
-At Vendasta, there’s also no difference in the LTV of the partners we acquired through outbound vs. inbound (the thing to watch carefully is cost of acquisition—more on that in a minute).
+This piece I wrote on how to get a literary agent sums up how I see it in the publishing world.
+At Vendasta, it's a similar story.
+There's no difference in the LTV of the partners we acquired through outbound vs. inbound (the thing to watch carefully is cost of acquisition—more on that in a minute).

 Take your classic content download.
 Someone at your organization has put in a ton of time on white papers and webinars and case studies, and the downloads are trickling in.

 But there’s a problem: when a salesperson calls these leads, a lot of them don’t remember who you are, or they haven’t read the paper yet, or they’re simply not qualified, so you have to go back and nurture them with solid content and helpful tools and stronger value propositions.

 But wait— isn’t that what you should do with qualified outbound marketing leads too?